 If the answer is yes, then you surely would know the importance of search engine optimization.

 However, there are some bloggers that makes sure that their article is fully optimized for search engines but the images they use in the article are nowhere near as optimized as they should be.

-Image SEO is one of the most important factors that you need to consider because a lot of people search for popular images and if the images you use on your blog start ranking, then you can get a lot of visitors.
+Image Optimization is one of the most important factors that you need to consider because a lot of people search for popular images and if the images you use on your blog start ranking, then you can get a lot of visitors.

 Why Do You Need to Optimize Images?

 There are many reasons for optimizing the images.
 The images that you use in your article improve the SEO score, make your article more search engine friendly and it also plays a huge role in the page loading speed of your blog.